Zichron Yaakov is a town on Carmel Mountain in Haifa District. It was founded in 1882 with the help of Baron Edmond James de Rothschild.

 After a short walk, we reached Beit Hamuchtar.

-By the way, there are many signs on-site telling about former residents and events.
+By the way, many street signs tell about former residents and events.
 Here is, for example, Pinchas Krystal.
 He was a photographer.
 And you can see his photos near Beit Hamuchtar.

 Beit Hamuchtar is a spectacular historic house in the heart of Zichron Yaakov’s pedestrian street, overlooking Mount Carmel.
 The building had undergone careful restoration and preservation.